Kozphy/Note/database/sql_book/Item 3_ Get Rid of Repeating Groups.md

 > A UNION query requires that the columns be of the same data type, and in the same order, for each SELECT statement.

 ## Things to remember
-- A goal of database normalization is the elimination of repeating groups of data and minimizing the schema change.
+- A goal of database normalization is the `elimination of repeating groups of data and minimizing the schema change`.
-- By eliminating repeating groups of data, you can use indexing to prevent accidental duplication of data, and you greatly simplify any queries needed.
+- By eliminating repeating groups of data, you can use `indexing to prevent accidental duplication of data`, and you greatly simplify any queries needed.
 - Removing repeating groups of data makes the design more flexible because adding a new group simply requires adding another row of data, not changing the table design to add more columns.